nhannht/obsidian-historica/README.md

     ```

 - After you did that, the block will just work, it will read the content in the current file (except anything in the code block).
 Split them to sentences, and if a sentence have a string that can be parsed as date or time.
 It will show up in the timeline
-- Well, in the legacy version, I try to support multi-language, but I realize it just the technical dept, why I try to support languages that I'm never using.
-So Historica will just port only English.
+- Well, in the legacy versions, I try to support multiple languages, but I realize it just the technical dept, why I try to support languages that I'm never using.
+So Historica will just support only English.
 - Below is the example when I try to extract the first paragraph from https://en.wikipedia.org/wiki/2020_United_States_presidential_election .
 You can check the example at [2020 United States presidential election - 0.3.xx](2020 United States presidential election - 0.3.xx "wikilink")

 <details>